mwshinn/PyDDM/README.md

 - [Paranoid Scientist](<https://github.com/mwshinn/paranoidscientist>)
 - Pathos (optional, for multiprocessing support)
 - To install from source, you will need a C compiler (If you don't already have one, the easiest way to install one may be by installing Cython.)
+This is not necessary if installing from pip.

 ## Contact